KTTRCDL/DeepMath/README.md

 #### Evaluation

-We use different system promot for different models.
+We use different system prompt for different models.
 Adjust `--system_prompt_name` according to the following table:

 | Model                 | System Prompt Name |
 | --------------------- | ------------------ |